On the complexity of binary polynomial optimization over acyclic hypergraphs: A strongly polynomial-time algorithm for -acyclic hypergraphs

-In this section we present the general algorithm for $\beta$-acyclic instances.
+In this section we present the detailed description of our algorithm.
 Our algorithm makes use of a characterization of $\beta$-acyclic hypergraphs, which is based on the concept of removing nest points from the hypergraph.
-When we \emph{remove} a node $u$ from $G=(V,E)$ we are constructing a new hypergraph $G' = (V',E')$ with $V' = V \setminus \{ u \}$ and $E' = \{ e \setminus \{u\} \mid e \in E, \ e \neq \{u\} \}$.
-Observe that when we remove a node we might be introducing loops and parallel edges in the hypergraph.
+We remind the reader that the operation of removing a node is explained in Section~\ref{sec 1.2}.
 We are now ready to state this characterization of $\beta$-acyclic hypergraphs.

-\begin{theorem}[\cite{Dur12}] A hypergraph $G$ is $\beta$-acyclic if and only if after removing successively a nest point we obtain the empty hypergraph $(\emptyset,\emptyset)$. \end{theorem}
+\begin{theorem}[\cite{Dur12}] A hypergraph $G$ is $\beta$-acyclic if and only if after removing nest points one by one we obtain the empty hypergraph $(\emptyset,\emptyset)$. \end{theorem}

 We observe that Theorem \ref{charact} does not depend on the particular choice of the nest point to be removed at each step.
 Theorem \ref{charact} implies that, for our purposes, it suffices to understand how to reduce an instance of the problem to one obtained by removing a nest point $u$.
 In particular, realizing how to update the profit vector is essential.
 Once we solve the instance of the new problem without $u$, we decide whether to set the variable corresponding to $u$ to zero or one depending on the values of the variables of the other nodes in the edges containing $u$, which are given by the solution of the smaller problem.